dataform-co/dataform-bqml/README.md

 ```
 #### Description
 A generic object table ML pipeline.
-It incrementally performs ML operation on new rows from the source table
+It incrementally performs an ML operation on new rows from the source table
 and merges to the target table until no new row is detected or runs longer
 than the specific duration.
 A row from the source table is considered as new if the `unique_key` (default to "uri")